fzaidouni/fzaidouni.github.io/_posts/2015-08-14-the-story-of-will.md

 date: 2015-08-14
 permalink: /posts/2015/08/story-of-will/
 tags:
-- 'Self Introspection'
+- Self Introspection
 - '42'
-- 'Life'
+- Life
 ---
 Let’s make a wish, or let’s not… Let’s open those eyes wide open, or shut them close… Let’s think for a minute, or just relax… I don’t know or do I?